Allan Finishing in the Springburn Cup ahead of Mike Bradley

 In the autumn of 1963, Allan was in great form.
 The Annual Glasgow University Road Race was won by Lachie Stewart (27:04) with Allan second in 27:17.
 A week later Mel Edwards won an inter-universities match with Laing second and Faulds third.
 In December, Allan won the annual match against St Andrew’s University, held at St Andrew’s.
 In February 1964 Allan again featured in the British Universities Championships where Fergus Murray dead-heated with the legendary Mike Turner.
 Allan finished twenty third, Calum Laing was thirty ninth and Glasgow were eighth in the team race.
 The Scottish National that year read like a “Who’s Who” of Scottish Cross-Country – 1.
 F Murray 36:58; 2.
 J Alder (Morpeth) 37:37; 3.
 AJ Wood (Aberdeen) 37:59; 4.
 AH Brown (Motherwell) 38:03; 14.
 A Faulds 39:21.
 A week later Allan dead-heated with Fergus Murray at an inter-university cross-country held at Edinburgh.
 A full summer of track races followed and in the Autumn Allan was elected St Modan’s cross-country captain.
 Allan’s time for the McAndrew Relay course (then two miles 1595 yards) was 14:34: Hugh Barrow (Victoria Park) was fastest with 13:38.
 A tri-angular cross-country match between St Andrew’s University, Strathclyde University and St Modan’s saw St Andrew’s win the team race but Allan was first over the six mile course in 32:09.
 Further success came when Allan broke Falkirk Victoria’s four and a half mile course record (24:12), two minutes better than the previous record held by W Morrison.
 [The Falkirk Victoria Course (six miles 370 yards) was won by Allan in 31:56.4 on 16th November 1964.
 He also won the same race on 15th November 1965 in 30:52.8).
 Further inter-club wins came Allan’s way before finishing thirtieth in the National at the end of February.
 That May Allan ran 9:35.4 for the 3000m steeplechase improving to 9:29.6 in August.
 In June at the West v East match, Allan ran as a non-counter finishing fourth in the track Three Mile race in 14:09.6.
 At the other end of the distance scale, Allan achieved third place in the Dunblane Highland Games fourteen and a half miles road race (79:43).
 That winter season, 1965-66, was an uneventful one for Allan having a number of wins in the autumn.
 In November Allan was a reserve for Scotland against the Army, he ran as a non-counter finishing sixteenth.
 In January Allan, now 24 journeyed south where he was third in the Essex Country Cross Country Championships, won by another ‘legend’ – Mel Batty.
 Back in Scotland Allan finished third in the Midlands Cross Country Championship behind Lachie Stewart and Eddie Knox.
 Meanwhile St Modan’s changed its name to Stirling AAC.
 In the Springburn Cup, Eddie Knox was the winner while Allan was runner-up in 27:11, ahead of Hugh Barrow who was third..
 That winter, Allan had his greatest run to date representing Scotland at the Hannut International in Belgium.
 Olympic Steeplechase gold medallist and World Cross-Country Champion Gaston Roelants of Belgium won the 10K race in 32:20, ahead of Tim Johnston (Portsmouth) in 32:28.
 England won the team race with Scotland third – Jim Alder 6th, AH Brown 7th and Allan Faulds 19th.
 Later in February, Allan finished thirteenth in the Scottish National won by Fergus Murray.
 Allan was disappointed not to make the Scottish team for the World Championships at Rabat in Morocco.”

 It was mentioned at the start that Allan had run in the Ben Nevis Race and it was in September 1966.
 For a non-specialist he ran very well indeed to finish twenty sixth.
 Many years later he said that he had enjoyed it and maybe should have raced in more hill-races.
 Clydesdale Harrier Bobby Shields was second in that race and they would both feature in Clydesdale medal winning teams in the early 1970’s.
-Allan then turned out for Woodford Green AAC in teh St Alban’s 4 x 2 miles relay where his running earned him a place in the team for the Epernay – Rheims Road Relay helping the team into second place.
+Allan then turned out for Woodford Green AAC in the St Alban’s 4 x 2 miles relay where his running earned him a place in the team for the Epernay – Rheims Road Relay helping the team into second place.
 On his return to Scotland, he beat Alastair Wood in the 5.5 miles Esk race and followed this with fourth in the Grangemouth ‘Round the Houses’ race behind Ian McCafferty.
 His form shaded a bit after this and he moved to Exeter in the summer of 1967.

 Allan leading at Westerlands

 In his first winter with Exeter he started with a wonderful run of success.
 He was second in a 5.25 mile race at Paignton, fourth in his first Devon League Cross-Country race and helped the team to second place in the Exeter to Exmouth Relay.
-Possibly his best win was when he won the Ross Shield Race in a new course record of 30:33.1 ahead of Denis Crook and Danny McFadzean – the latter being an established Scottish marathon internationalist and a regular member of Royal Navy teams.
+Possibly his best win was when he won the Ross Shield Race in a new course record of 30:33.1 ahead of Denis Crook and Danny McFadzean – the latter being a Scottish marathon internationalist and a regular member of Royal Navy teams.
 That was on 2nd December, on the ninth he won against Exeter University and St Luke’s College, on the sixteenth he was forty third in the highly prestigious Hog’s Back 9.25 miles race at Guildford and finally at New Year he raced in the Nos Galan four miles race at Mountain Ash in Wales which was a race supported by all the very best in the country at the time: he finished nineteenth and his team was eighth.
 He travelled back to Scotland to help his club, Stirling AAC, in the National Cross Country at Hamilton where he was twenty ninth.
 Returning to Devon, he ran a 52:31 for third place in a ten miler at Plymouth and in April he ran into sixth place in the Bampton to Tiverton Race.
 His first run on the track was in a steeplechase where he ran 9:45.4 to win .
 In May in Bournemouth he was clocked at 2:03 for the 800m.
 A week later he gained bronze in the Devon County Six Miles in 30:19.6 followed by fourth in the steeplechase in 10:25.4.
 In June it was 9:41.2 for the ‘chase when he won in the Westward League.
 He was third in the County Three Miles in 14:35.8and a third in the Three Miles He continued to race well for Exeter with times of 9:37.2 for the steeplechase, 14:13.4 for the Three Miles and 30:19.6 for the Six Miles.
 Competitively he won medals at the County Championships and in Road Races.
 There were lots of good runs but his strangest time ever was 23:29 for the Two Miles.
 The explanation was that in a League Match his club had no walkers for the Two Miles walk, well the walkers were there but for some reason were not allowed to compete – so Allan and his friend just walked round to get the points!

 In September he was elected captain for Exeter Harriers and performed up to his own high standards before moving back up to Scotland in September.
 After a few months with Stirling AAC he joined Clydesdale Harriers when he moved to Clydebank for business reasons